elmunoz42/berkeley-aiml-coupon-analysis/README.md

 ## 6. Conclusion and Recommendations

-- Summarize the key findings from your analysis.
-- Provide recommendations based on your findings.
-- Discuss potential next steps or further analyses that could be done.

 The analysis of the data has revealed several key insights about the acceptance of coupons under different conditions, across various user types, and in relation to specific user characteristics.
 Here are the summarized key findings:

-Temperature and Time of Day: Warmer temperatures and specific times of the day (2pm and 6pm) appear to influence the likelihood of coupon acceptance.
+Temperature and Time of Day: Warmer temperatures and specific times of the day appear to influence the likelihood of coupon acceptance depending on what coupon it is.

 Coupon Type and User Behavior: Certain types of coupons, such as those for inexpensive restaurants and carry out & take away services, are more popular in high heat conditions.
-User Types: Frequent users, young bar-goers, and users with non-kid passengers have a higher coupon acceptance rate.
-However, these groups form a smaller cohort of the total users, suggesting an opportunity to expand the distribution of coupons to these demographics.
+Others are largely unafected by that feature.

+User Types and Passenger Types: The performance of the Bar coupon especially was very sensitive to the population age and who was the passanger.
+As you would expect kids and bars didn't mix.
+Partners and coffee houses mixed pretty well.

 Social Context: The presence of friends onboard appears to be a significant factor in coupon acceptance.
 Based on these findings, the following recommendations can be made:

+### Marketing Strategy Suggestions for Bar Coupons:

-Target Marketing Strategies: Tailor marketing strategies to target frequent users, young bar-goers, and users with non-kid passengers, given their higher acceptance rates.
+- Tailor marketing strategies to target frequent young bar-goers in the afternoon and evenenings.

+- When people are alone they are more likely to convert, perhaps because they are looking to socialize.
+Therefore, dramatizing the social aspect of the bar experience might be advisable.

+### Marketing Strategy Suggestions for Inexpensive Restaurant Coupons:

+- Sunny weather and kid(s) or friend(s) in the car are great opportunities for coupon success especially when targeted to frequent inexpensive restaurant goers.

+### Marketing Strategy Suggestions for Coffee House Coupons:

+- Early morning sunny days, especially when your partner is in the car, are prime times for coupon acceptance.
+Specifically targeting these conditions for coffee house lovers might just result in a winning campaign.

+### Other suggestions:

-Expand Coupon Distribution: Consider expanding the distribution of coupons to frequent and infrequent inexpensive restaurant goers, given their respective acceptance rates and cohort sizes.
+- Expand Coupon Distribution: Consider expanding the distribution of coupons to both frequent and infrequent inexpensive restaurant goers, given their respective acceptance rates and cohort sizes.
+Frequent goers of a given coupon establishment type convert at a higher rate but are significantly lower in numbers.
+It could also be a strategy to just advertise to as many people as possible, if the cost of advertisement is low.

-Optimize Coupon Design: Further research could explore these relationships in more depth to optimize coupon design and distribution strategies.
+- Optimize Coupon Design: Further research could explore these relationships in more depth to optimize both coupon design and distribution strategies.

+- Additionally, exploring why the presence of friends onboard influences the likelihood of accepting a coupon could provide insights into the social dynamics at play.
+These investigations could ultimately lead to more effective and targeted coupon-based marketing strategies.

+### Next Steps:

 As for potential next steps or further analyses, it would be beneficial to investigate the specific factors influencing these behaviors.
 For instance, understanding why certain types of coupons are more popular in high heat conditions could inform the design of future coupons.
-Additionally, exploring why the presence of friends onboard influences the likelihood of accepting a coupon could provide insights into the social dynamics at play.
-These investigations could ultimately lead to more effective and targeted coupon-based marketing strategies.
+Ultimately, statistical analysis only provides some information regarding correlations and other relationships but does not attest to causality.
+One thing to keep in mind is that there might be other features that are not even in the dataset that might have a causal impact.
+Ultimately, the findings, insights, and suggestions from this report should be corroborated and investigated in the field by domain experts with further surveys.
+Nonetheless, we find that the data exploration reveals quite a few expected and unexpected trends that offer strong clues for fine-tuning the coupon marketing effort and delighting customers with a rewarding shopping experience.

 ## 7. References

-- Cite any external sources used in your analysis.
-  In-Vehicle Coupon Recommendation.
+- In-Vehicle Coupon Recommendation.
 (2020).
 UCI Machine Learning Repository. https://doi.org/10.24432/C5GS4P.